-He was often on a horse and frequently without a shirt and soon cornered the market on hysterical teenage girls, says 48 Hours correspondent Susan Spencer.
+A good-looking kid with the improbable name of "Tab Hunter" rocketed to Hollywood stardom in the early 1950s.
+He was often on a horse and frequently without a shirt and soon cornered the market on hysterical teenage girls, says "48 Hours" correspondent Susan Spencer.

-Today, Hunter is a fit 74-years-old and seems both proud of, and slightly mortified by, his movie star past.
+Today, Hunter is a fit 74 years old and seems both proud of, and slightly mortified by, his movie star past.

 When he tells you he'd have been just as happy training horses, you actually believe him, Spencer says.

 "When you're a big movie star and all that hoopla is being thrown at you, I'm not really all that comfortable," Hunter says.

 But he's still as gracious to fans as ever, and those one-time hysterical teenagers are flocking to book signings.

 The book, "Tab Hunter Confidential: The Making of a Movie Star" describes a shy boy, abandoned by his father, raised by a domineering mother.

 His real name is Art Gelien.
 An agent simply made up "Tab Hunter" saying he needed to "tab" him something.